 - a.
 Will not cause adverse water quantity impacts to receiving waters and adjacent lands; - b.
-Will not cause adverse flooding to on-site or off-site property; - c.
-Will not cause adverse impacts to existing surface water storage and conveyance capabilities; and - d.
+Will not cause adverse flooding to on-site or off-site property;

+c.
+Will not cause adverse impacts to existing surface water storage and conveyance capabilities; and d.
 Will not adversely impact the maintenance of surface or ground water levels or surface water flows established pursuant to Section 373.042, F.S., or Chapter 40D-8, F.A.C.

-Utilization of the design criteria in this Part III will provide reasonable assurance of compliance with these conditions for issuance unless credible historical evidence of past flooding or the physical capacity of the downstream conveyance or receiving waters indicates that the conditions for issuance will not be met without consideration of storm events of different frequency or duration.
-In those instances, applicants shall be required to provide additional analyses using storm events of different duration or frequency than those referenced below, or to adjust the volume, rate or timing of discharges, to provide reasonable assurance of compliance with the conditions for issuance.
-Pre-application meetings are encouraged for projects in flood-prone areas to determine whether additional analysis is necessary to demonstrate reasonable assurance of compliance with the conditions for issuance.
+Utilization of the design criteria in this Part III will provide reasonable assurance of compliance with these conditions for issuance unless credible historical evidence of past flooding or the physical capacity of the downstream conveyance or receiving waters indicates that the conditions for issuance will not be met without consideration of storm events of different duration, frequency, or rainfall depth.
+In those instances, applicants shall be required to provide additional analyses using storm events of different duration, frequency, or rainfall depth than those referenced below, or to adjust the volume, rate or timing of discharges, to provide reasonable assurance of compliance with the conditions for issuance.
+Pre-application meetings are encouraged for projects in flood-prone areas to determine whether additional analysis is necessary to demonstrate reasonable assurance of compliance with the conditions with the conditions for issuance.

-History Note: SWFWMD ERP Information Manual Part B, Basis of Review, Section 4.1
+History Note: SWFWMD ERP Information Manual Part B, Basis of Review, Section 4.1 a.
+For a project or portion of a project located within an open drainage basin, the allowable discharge is: